StefanMerfy/lumaa-spring-2025-swe/README.md

 If for some reason you want to run your frontend on a different port, you can navigate to frontend->src->Login.tsx and the port can be changed on line 3

-### After all these steps the website should be running completely, feel free to signup, login, and create,edit,delete, and complete your tasks!
+### After all these steps the website should be running completely, feel free to signup, login, and create, edit, delete, and complete your tasks!